pentaho/pentaho-platform-plugin-common-ui/docs/index.md

                             <dt>
                                 <a title="Pentaho Web Package" href="platform/web-package">Pentaho Web Package</a>
                             </dt>
-                            <dd>The dependency and versioning unit for JavaScript web resources
+                            <dd>The dependency and versioning unit for JavaScript resources
                                 in the Pentaho platform.</dd>
                         </dl>
                     </li>